 Independent specialists will be able to access quotes from all major insurance companies, and they can also match you with the insurance provider who will view your application more favourably.
 In addition, they will be on hand to help you complete your application forms, put your policy into trust and help you make a claim in the future.

-Simply complete this short form* to receive a callback at a time that suits.
+Simply complete this short form* to receive a callback at a time that suits you.
 There is no obligation to take things further but if you do, you will qualify for up to £100 cashback.

 Scottish Widows life insurance summary